Generalized Short Path Algorithms: Towards Super-Quadratic Speedup over Markov Chain Search for Combinatorial Optimization: Technical Overview

+for some $\eta \in (0, 1)$. \end{definition} In section \ref{subsec:constructing_short_path_markov_chains}, we will present conditions on the underlying Markov chain that enable bounding $\gamma$.
+However, in some cases, we will simply assume $\gamma = \Theta(1)$, which as mentioned earlier is a mild condition for hard problems.

 We are now ready to state the main results concerning our framework.
-These results are subject to further technical conditions on the Markov Chain used for the search, and are formulated in terms of conditions that lead to efficient mixing time bounds.
-We have two variants of our result, the first relies on a logarithmic-Sobolev inequality for $P$.
-We have the following result: \begin{theorem}[informal] Let $\Mcal = (\Xcal, P, \pi)$ be a reversible Markov chain, and let $H: \Xcal \mapsto \R$ be a diagonal, $\Delta_P$-stable Hamiltonian with ground state energy $E^{\star}$, that satisfies the $\gamma$ spectral density condition for some parameters $\eta,\gamma$.
+These results are subject to further technical conditions on the Markov chain used for the search, and are formulated in terms of conditions that lead to efficient mixing time bounds.
+We have two variants of our result, the first relies on a logarithmic-Sobolev inequality for $P$. \begin{theorem}[Informal Theorem \ref{thrm:MTG_RT}] Let $\Mcal = (\Xcal, P, \pi)$ be a reversible, aperiodic Markov chain, and let $H: \Xcal \rightarrow \R$ be a diagonal, $\Delta_P$-stable Hamiltonian with ground state energy $E^{\star}$, that satisfies the $\gamma$ spectral density condition for some parameter $\eta$.
 In addition, suppose $\Mcal$ satisfies an $\omega$ log-Sobolev inequality.
-If $\omega^{-1} = \Theta(\ln(1/\pi(E^{\star}))$, then there exists a constant $b$, such that under Assumption \ref{asm:input-assumptions}, Algorithm~\ref{alg:generalized-short-path} determines the ground state of $H$ over $\Xcal$ with running time
+Then, under Assumption \ref{asm:input-assumptions}, Algorithm~\ref{alg:generalized-short-path} determines the ground state of $H$ over $\Xcal$ with running time